digitalcircle-com-br/devserver/README.md

 > Special path subs: ~ will be replaced as userhome; ~DS will be replaced with devserver home

+> FOR WINDOWS!!! - use `static:///c:\myfolder\mysubfolder`- In this case, 3 slashes are required at the begining, later slashes are counter-slashes just as used in windows.
+No scape slash is required.

 Based on the config above, we can find the following:

 1. addr: is the address/port the gateway will listen.